google-research/computation-thru-dynamics/README.md

 the computation up, and take a gradient in *JAX*.
 The data from this example is also used as input for the LFADS tutorial.

+This example is run through the Jupyter notebook.

 ## FORCE learning in Echostate networks